Understanding Outpatient Addiction Treatment

 Patients who have completed a residential program can also benefit from a stepdown level of outpatient care.
 The patient will transition from inpatient treatment to an intensive outpatient program because they need more treatment services to maintain abstinence and achieve better health overall.

-If you have a patient who is a good candidate for outpatient care, or if you want more information about our intensive outpatient programs, connect with Addiction Campuses today.
+If you have a patient who is a good candidate for outpatient care, or if you want more information about our intensive outpatient programs, connect with Vertava Health today.

-Substance Abuse Treatment, Prevention, And Policy—Differential Effectiveness Of Residential Versus Outpatient Aftercare For Parolees From Prison-Based Therapeutic Community Treatment Programs
+Substance Use Treatment, Prevention, And Policy—Differential Effectiveness Of Residential Versus Outpatient Aftercare For Parolees From Prison-Based Therapeutic Community Treatment Programs

 US National Library of Medicine—Rates And Predictors Of Relapse After Natural And Treated Remission From Alcohol Use Disorders